Symplectic geometry: Etymology

-By Darboux's Theorem, symplectic manifolds are isomorphic to the standard symplectic vector space locally, hence only have global (topological) invariants.
-"Symplectic topology," which studies global properties of symplectic manifolds, is often used interchangeably with "symplectic geometry."
+By Darboux's theorem, symplectic manifolds are locally isomorphic to the standard symplectic vector space.
+Hence they have only global (topological) invariants.
+The term "symplectic topology" is often used interchangeably with "symplectic geometry".

-Introduction
+Overview

 A symplectic geometry is defined on a smooth even-dimensional space that is a differentiable manifold.
 On this space is defined a geometric object, the symplectic 2-form, that allows for the measurement of sizes of two-dimensional objects in the space.
 The symplectic form in symplectic geometry plays a role analogous to that of the metric tensor in Riemannian geometry.
 Where the metric tensor measures lengths and angles, the symplectic form measures oriented areas.